namritaansh02/DS203_Course_Project/README.md

-# DS203_Project
+# Life Expectancy Dependence on Socioeconomic Factors
-This is the location where we have collected the datasets and our project notebooks.
+This is the location where we have collected the datasets and our project notebooks for the course project DS203 - Programming for Data Science.